diacritics/database/spec/README.md

 Type: `Array`

 An array of territories where the given language is officially spoken.
 This entry is automatically added by the build script, with information obtained directly from the [languageData](https://github.com/unicode-cldr/cldr-core/blob/master/supplemental/languageData.json) and [territoryInfo](https://github.com/unicode-cldr/cldr-core/blob/master/supplemental/territoryInfo.json) provided by the unicode-CLDR database.

-Any entries in the `src` language file will be overwritten by this list.

 ###### metadata.sources